-Maranatha’s history is that of an institution committed to the principles on which it was founded—the truth of God’s Word and an adherence to Baptist distinctives that set it apart from other Christian Colleges.
+Maranatha’s history is that of an institution committed to the principles on which it was founded—the truth of God’s Word and an adherence to Baptist distinctives that set it apart from other Christian Universities.

 From a spiritual perspective, Maranatha’s theological position and local church emphasis are historically vital.
-From an academic perspective, regional accreditation and the wide scope of its programs have offered College graduates nearly unlimited career and ministry opportunities.
+From an academic perspective, regional accreditation and the wide scope of its programs have offered University graduates nearly unlimited career and ministry opportunities.

-“I want parents and students to know we will stay true to our foundation, to the fundamentals of the faith that are as important to them as they are to us,” College President Dr. Marty Marriott said.
+“I want parents and students to know we will stay true to our foundation, to the fundamentals of the faith that are as important to them as they are to us,” University President Dr. Marty Marriott said.
 “We will always be Baptist, biblical, dispensational, and evangelistic.
 We will always emphasize the local church.
 Those are non-negotiables.
 There aren’t going to be sudden shifts in what we believe or how we apply those beliefs.
 We’re going to stay the course that has been laid out for us over the last 40 years.”

 That course began in 1968, when Maranatha was established by Dr. B. Myron Cedarholm and his wife, Thelma.